 Of course, the need to manage all aspects of infrastructure and software will require a lot of internal know-how, and even finding employees with the right level of technical expertise can be a headache.
 Traditionally, with self-hosted solutions, challenges arise when it comes to scaling the infrastructure.

 However, it is possible to be self-hosted but actually, host your platform wherever you wish – not just on a localized server.
 This is thanks to innovations in open-source software.
 Merchants can buy a license for an open-source platform and use a hosting platform or cloud infrastructure that allows greater adaptability.
+Additionally, this flexibility in hosting can be leveraged to integrate a digital sales room, offering an enhanced and interactive customer experience without being tied to a single server location.

 For those businesses who do not want to stick with an self-hosted solution, there are other options in the form of Software as a Service (SaaS) or Platform as a Service (PaaS).